Our rehabilitation goals

-• Use modern techniques to ensure final landforms are safe, stable and self-sustaining – to support future land uses beyond mining
+• Use modern techniques to make sure final landforms are safe, stable and self-sustaining, so that they can be used for more than mining in the future.

-• Undertake rehabilitation actions that restore ecosystem functions, including establishing flora ecosystems
+• Restore ecosystem functions, including rehabilitating flora ecosystems.

-• Minimise the visual impact of final landforms as far as is reasonable and feasible
+• Minimise the visual impact of final landforms as much as possible.

 Maules Creek Mine